rsnodgrass/hassio-addons/lutron-radiora-classic/README.md

 <pre>switches:
 </pre>

-Configure each Lutron RadioRA zone/switch using standard SmartThing integration with Home Assistant.
+Configure each Lutron RadioRA zone/switch using the built-in SmartThings integration with Home Assistant version 0.87 and newer.
 Reminder that you must pair all light switches/dimmers into your RA-RS232 hardware adapter per Lutron's instructions.
-You must also have already [configured the SmartThings integration with Home Assistant](https://www.home-assistant.io/components/smartthings/).
+You must also have [configured the SmartThings integration with Home Assistant](https://www.home-assistant.io/components/smartthings/).

 ## Security

-Note, this opens a port on your local network with a REST server that controls your Lutron RadioRA lighting.
-Anyone with access to your network could possibly control your lights.
+Note, this opens a port with a REST server on your network which controls your Lutron RadioRA lighting.
+Anyone with access to this port could possibly control your lights.

 ## FIXME